Updated September 7, 2021

 At the University at Buffalo, we recognize that clubs and organizations are an invaluable part of the university community.
-UB students organize and lead over 600 clubs and organizations.
+UB students organize and lead over 400 clubs and organizations.
 Students can discover the 400+ clubs and their events through UBLinked, UB’s virtual involvement platform.

 We are proud to support campus UB clubs and organizations by offering a variety of programs and services designed to help them, including advisement on UB and SUNY policies, available campus programs and how to start a new student organization (budgeting, fundraising, travel and office space).

 Student clubs and organizations must be officially recognized to utilize services and participate in campus events.
-An organization can be recognized by one of UB’s student governments or by a university department, or the Campus Ministries Association.
+An organization can be recognized by one of UB’s student governments, a university department, or the Campus Ministries Association.

 There are currently seven student governments that have an affiliation with the University at Buffalo: